What parents need to know

-Perhaps the most mesmerizing, poetic, baffling, and elusive filmmaker in France, Leos Carax has completed only five feature films in 28 years, yet all of them are quite unlike anything else ever made.
-Like the others, HOLY MOTORS is deeply felt, but it also comes with a certain unsettling quality.
+HOLY MOTORS is deeply felt, but it also comes with a certain unsettling quality.
+Perhaps the most mesmerizing, poetic, baffling, and elusive filmmaker in France, Leos Carax has completed only five feature films in 28 years, yet all of them, including this one, are quite unlike anything else ever made.
 Carax seems coolly fascinated by nightmarish ideas -- including the return of a disturbing creature from the 2009 anthology film Tokyo! -- as if he's deliberately trying to shock his audience.
 This quality can prevent viewers from escaping completely inside the movie's universe.

 Yet there's no denying Carax's romantic, passionate side.
 Songstress Minogue appears (and sings) in one moving sequence, and Edith Scob plays the warm, compassionate limo driver Celine.
 In Carax's best film to date, The Lovers on the Bridge (1991), his grandiose passion transcended the movie's squirmy side.
 Holy Motors doesn't reach those heights, but it's quite amazing nonetheless.

 Families can talk about Holy Motors' sexuality.
 How is sex portrayed?
 Are any of the scenes disturbing?
 Why?
 Parents, talk to your teens about your own values regarding sex and relationships.